 Delusion Treatment at Promises

 If delusions are a new occurrence, the situation should be addressed without delay.
 It’s crucial to assess the severity of the delusions and diagnose the cause.
 If the delusions have been present for some time, residential mental health treatment may be the best approach to healing.
-Antipsychotic medications may be helpful in reducing or eliminating symptoms.
-One-on-one therapy, group therapy and educating the family on how best to respond to the client’s mental health issues are part of treatment.
+Call Promises to learn more about our treatment programs: 844-876-5568

 What Are Delusions?

 Delusions are false beliefs that a person holds despite evidence to the contrary.
-Although delusions can occur as part of many different psychotic disorders, when delusions are the primary symptom a diagnosis of delusional disorder is usually made.
+Delusions can occur as part of many different psychotic disorders.
+When delusions are the primary symptom, a diagnosis of delusional disorder is usually made.

-People tend to affiliate delusions with schizophrenia, especially when it involves hearing voices and seeing people and things that are not visible to others.
+People tend to affiliate delusions with schizophrenia.
+This is because they may involve hearing voices and seeing people and things that aren’t there.
 But this is not always the case.
-While it is true that delusions may be present in psychotic disorders such as schizophrenia, brief psychotic disorder and substance-induced psychotic disorder, they occur due to other conditions as well.
-They may also be present in individuals diagnosed with bipolar disorder, major depressive disorder with psychotic features, delirium and dementia.
+It’s true that delusions may be present in psychotic disorders such as:

 The delusions in delusional disorder may involve circumstances that could occur, but are unlikely.
-However, the individual with the delusions is absolutely convinced that the delusions are real.
-Identifying the root cause of delusions and treating them is crucial.
+However, the individual with the delusions is convinced the delusions are real.
+Identifying the root cause and treating delusional disorder is crucial.

-Delusions are categorized as bizarre or non-bizarre and either mood-congruent or mood-incongruent.
-An example of a bizarre delusion is that aliens have taken control of the neighborhood, whereas a non-bizarre delusion might be that the police have one’s home under constant surveillance.
+Delusions are categorized as bizarre or non-bizarre.
+They are also either mood-congruent or mood-incongruent.
+An example of a bizarre delusion is that aliens have taken control of the neighborhood.
+A non-bizarre delusion might be that the police have one’s home under surveillance.

-A mood-congruent delusion has content consistent with either a manic or depressive state, while a mood-incongruent delusion is mood-neutral or has content not consistent with a manic or depressive state.
+A mood-congruent delusion has content consistent with either a manic or depressive state.
+A mood-incongruent delusion is mood-neutral or has content not consistent with a manic or depressive state.

 - Delusions of control: a false belief that another person, people or external force controls one’s thoughts, feelings, impulses or behavior